Robin Hill House is a magnificent residence with an adjoining…

 Oakhill Road, Seaview, Isle of Wight, PO34 5AP

-The Water Tower represents a once in a lifetime opportunity to acquire a truly unique home, set in the most fabulous of locations.
-Sale now includes additional ‘Hornet House’ building, providing enormous potential.
+The Water Tower represents a once in a lifetime opportunity to acquire a truly unique, character filled home, set in the most fabulous of locations near the coast in Seaview.

 The location is both idyllic and convenient, with the swimming safe beach at Springvale just a short walk away, and the charming village of Seaview with its amenities, yacht club and beautiful bays and beaches just a stroll along the promenade.
 High speed mainland transport links are accessible from nearby Ryde, which also benefits from excellent schools, a great variety of boutique shops and restaurants, and world class sandy beaches.